jacklule/DataViz-Syllabus/Course Outline.md

 ### [Week 1.1 -- Mon., Aug.
 29](WeeklySchedule/week01-01.md) and [Wed., Oct.
 19](WeeklySchedule/week01-01.md)<br/>Telling Stories with Data <br/>The Functional Art
 - Data, yes, but it is still about **storytelling**
 - Data and the art of data visualization
-- Principles: from Playfair to Tufte to Cairo
+- Principles: from John Snow to Edward Tufte to Alberto Cairo
 - Practice: GitHub, markdown language and the TextEditor

 ### [Week 1.2 -- Wed., Aug.
 31](WeeklySchedule/week01-02.md) and [Mon., Oct.
 24](WeeklySchedule/week01-02.md)<br/>Telling Stories with Data <br/> The Truthful Art